ionztorm/financli/README.md

 # FinanCLI

-**FinanCLI** is a command-line financial management tool designed to help you track, manage, and visualize your accounts and transactions — all from your terminal.
+**FinanCLI** is a command-line financial management tool designed to help you track, manage, and visualise your accounts and transactions — all from your terminal.

 It aims to be: